SF1610

-Community-based firs-generation homebuyers assistance program modification
+Community-based first-generation homebuyers assistance program modification

 Related bill: HF999